 Remember, the dishwasher is inserted under the counter, so rest assured that you do have countertops between the sink and stove.
-Even though you could switch stove and dishwasher positions, it is best to keep sink and dishwasher together because the dishwater needs access to water supply and drainage.
+Even though you could switch the stove and dishwasher positions, it is best to keep sink and dishwasher together because the dishwater needs access to water supply and drainage.

 03 of 04

-Corridor Kitchen Layout With Cabinets/Counter On Side
+Corridor Kitchen With All Services on One Side